eastmaels/steemblog.github.io/_posts/account/deanliu/2018-05-07_met-a-bitcoin-atm-in-brno-czech-republic.md

 - - -

-This page is synchronized from the post: [Met a Bitcoin ATM in Brno, Czech Republic](https://steemit.com/@deanliu/met-a-bitcoin-atm-in-brno-czech-republic)
+This page is synchronized from the post: ['Met a Bitcoin ATM in Brno, Czech Republic'](https://steemit.com/@deanliu/met-a-bitcoin-atm-in-brno-czech-republic)